How to Use Trello as a CRM?

 Trello offers amazing internal customization options or Power-Ups that work perfectly for any CRM process.
 With multiple integrations with third-party apps for sales & marketing, analytics, human resources, reporting, and other advanced functionalities, there’s a lot you can achieve using Trello as a CRM with these Power-Ups.

-Trello’s free version offers only one integration, while the other two paid plans – $9.99 per user per month for the Business Class plan and $20.83 per user per month for the Enterprise plan, allow unlimited Trello Power-Ups or integrations.
+Trello’s free version offers only one integration.
+At the same time, the other two paid plans – $9.99 per user per month for the Business Class plan and $20.83 per user per month for the Enterprise plan, allow unlimited Trello Power-Ups or integrations.
 Integrations with some of these Power-Ups or third-party apps may require you to log in separately and, sometimes, pay for a subscription.

 Choose the most useful Trello integrations for your CRM needs.
-Here are the most important:
+Here are the most important ones:

 - Custom Fields – This Power-Up is critical for adding data fields and other CRM functionalities within cards.
 You can use this to add tasks, the time and date reminders for tasks, add drop-down menus, add numbers and texts, and create other options in your sales process.